An Art Original Since 1966

 Chaffin and Light/Snowmass Corporation give the Gates Barn to Anderson Ranch.
 The barn is moved from the golf course.
 Anderson Ranch continues to collect ranch buildings from the Brush Creek Valley.

-First Visiting Artist project
+First Visiting Artist program begins

 Visiting Artist Laurie Anderson